 The place to start changing things is to get honest with yourself about what is and isn’t working in your marriage.
 Once you’re clear about this, you’ll also want to consider what you’re willing to do to change things.

 After you know what you want (or at least have a better idea than you do now) and what you’re willing to do, it’s time to have an open, compassionate conversation with your spouse.
 The goal of the discussion is to develop a plan so your family can stop suffering from the mental, physical and emotional pain of an unhappy marriage.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are struggling with an unhappy marriage.
+I’m Dr. Karen Finn, a divorce and personal life coach.
+I help people just like you who are struggling with an unhappy marriage.
 You can join my newsletter list for free weekly advice.
 And, if you’re ready, you can take the first step toward working with me as your personal coach by scheduling a private consultation.